BJP MLA rape case: Father of rape victim dies in police custody

 Father of the woman who said that she was raped by a BJP MLA & his accomplices, passed away, allegedly in police custody, after he was arrested on Sunday.
+Pappu Singh, around 50, was rushed to a hospital from the district jail last night and died during treatment today.
 The woman and her family had attempted suicide outside UP CM Yogi Adityanath's residence in Lucknow.

+District Magistrate Ravi Kumar NG said that the postmortem examination of the victim would be conducted by a panel of doctors to ascertain the exact cause of death.

 The woman had alleged that Bangarmau BJP MLA Kuldeep Singh Sengar had raped her last year in May but police took no action on her complaint.